Stansbury, Daniels discuss Operation Blacktop, Gold-Medal Coaches and other topics.

 The University of Central Florida named Todd Stansbury vice president and director of athletics on Jan.
 10, 2012.
 He officially began his duties at UCF on March 1, 2012.
-Since joining the Knights, Stansbury has overseen an athletic department that has had significant success in competition, in the classroom and in the community while also working diligently to become an indispensable partner to the campus and Central Florida region.
+Since joining the Knights, Stansbury has overseen an athletic department that has enjoyed significant success in competition, in the classroom and in the community while also working diligently to become an indispensable partner to the campus and Central Florida region.

-During the 2012-13 academic year, UCF won three Conference USA championships and the school's first-ever NCAA Championship.
+During 2012-13, UCF won three Conference USA championships and the school's first-ever NCAA Championship.
 The women's soccer, women's indoor track and field and women's outdoor track and field programs all won league titles.
 Sprinter Aurieyall Scott took the 60-meter dash crown at the 2013 NCAA Indoor Track and Field Championships.
 The Knights' football program won the C-USA East Division title and won a bowl game for the second time in school history.
 In addition, both the volleyball and women's basketball programs advanced to their respective Conference USA Championship games.

 Stansbury's belief in the development of leaders through the intercollegiate experience extends beyond graduation, which led to the establishment of the young alumni leadership council and the resurrection of the Varsity Knights.
 These two groups focus on professional development and building a pipeline to professional opportunities and the Knight network.